-Read Matthew 7:24-29

-What is the basic principle Jesus is teaching her e?
-Do you get it?
-Solid, firm, sturdy foundation = g your foundation?
-As a Christian the right answe harder to actually implement.
-What does it mea just sounds so vague. er is Jesus, obviously, b ut sometimes its easier to say and Look at our verse again I want you to fill in the I blanks.
+Read Matthew 7:24-29 What is the basic principle Jesus is teaching her e? your foundation?
+As a Christian the right answer ood.
+Shaky, loose, uneven foundation = bad.
+What is it is Jesus, obviously, but sometimes it's easier to say and an to actually stand on Jesus as our foundation to life?
+It Look at our verse again I want you to fill in the I olanks.
 "Therefore, everyone who these words of Mine and on them will be like a man who built his house on the rock.
-The rain fell, the rivers rose, and the winds blew and pounded that hou se.
+25 The rain and pounded that house.
 Yet it didn't collapse, because its foundation was on the rock.
-But ev veryone who these words of Mine and on them will be like a man who built his house on the sand.
-The rain fell, the rivers rose, the winds blew and pounded that house, and it collapsed.
+26 But ev veryone who these words of Mine and on them will be like a man who built his house on the sand.
+27 The rain fell, the rivers rose, the winds blew and pounded that house, and it collapsed.
 And its coll lapse was great!"
 What do you observe is the key to being wise o r foolish?